MicrosoftDocs/azure-video-indexer/azure-video-indexer/arc/deploy-with-arm-template-vi-arc.md

 ---
 title: Deploy Azure AI Video Indexer enabled by Arc using an ARM template
-description: Learn how to create an Azure AI Video Indexer account by using an Azure Resource Manager (ARM) template. ms.topic: quickstart ms.custom: devx-track-arm-template ms.date: 03/22/2024
+description: Learn how to create an Azure AI Video Indexer enabled by Arc account by using an Azure Resource Manager (ARM) template. ms.topic: quickstart ms.custom: devx-track-arm-template ms.date: 03/22/2024